Promotion - Clinical title

 You will need to:

-- Discuss your application with your School of Medicine and Psychology academic supervisor as well as your relevant clinical supervisor.
-Both supervisors will be required to complete written references, attached to the Application Form.
+2. Discuss your application with your School of Medicine and Psychology academic supervisor as well as your relevant clinical supervisor.

 Honorary Clinical Academic title is for a fixed-term period or until the applicant's work-related association with the School of Medicine and Psychology in the Australian Capital Territory; South East region of NSW or Sydney Adventist Hospital campus ends.